-Since the invention of cryptocurrency, 51% attacks have existed in the crypto community.
+Since the invention of cryptocurrency, 51% of attacks have existed in the crypto community.
 No cryptocurrency, including Bitcoin and Ethereum, is immune to the fear of this attack.
 An attempted 51% attack on Verge, a cryptocurrency focused on privacy, occurred last week on February 16th, leading to a significant blockchain redesign that erased more than six months’ worth of transactions.

 51% Attacks: Introduction